-When the summer rolls around, students across the world rejoice.
+When the summer rolls around, students across the world rejoice and feel learning loss.
 After all, it’s a well-earned break from the pressures of academic life, the weather is (hopefully) good and you’re only young once – right?

 Wrong.
 The summer is the perfect chance to follow up with one of your passions and to try to better yourself.
 Perhaps it’s time to get into shape, or maybe you’re ready to write that novel you’ve been thinking about.
 In Summer of 69, Bryan Adams had a band and he tried real hard.
 Jimmy quit and Julie got married but whether they got far or not, they learned about life along the way.

 The summer is the perfect time to think about what you want to do with your life and to take steps to achieve it.
 If you want to be a businessman, get an apprenticeship.
 If you want to be a musician, form a band.
 If you want to be a journalist, write stories for the local paper.

 You can still hang out with your friends, spend time with family and take a holiday.
 It’s not difficult to find a balance between continuing your education and enjoying your life, and these tips will help you to do just that.